Management Program for Saltwater Crocodiles

-To ensure transparency and fairness, the Department of Natural Resources, Environment, the Arts and Sport has developed a set of criteria that will be applied equitably across all applications, when determining this year’s allocations.
+To ensure transparency and fairness, the Parks and Wildlife Commission has developed a set of criteria that will be applied equitably across all applications, when determining this year's allocations.
 Allocations have also been considered in a regional catchment context.
 These criteria and a map showing the regional catchments and recent harvest levels from these catchments are available at this web-site.
 There are uncertainties surrounding some Aboriginal Lands and relevant permissions to harvest eggs from these lands.
 Indicative allocations for these areas cannot be released until the uncertainties are clarified.

-- Providing NRETAS with details (by phone fax or email) of when and where egg harvesting will occur
+- Providing the Commission with details (by phone fax or email) of when and where egg harvesting will occur

 - Ensuring the number of live eggs taken is within the permitted number

 - Nominating which crocodile farm eggs are destined for

 - Providing monthly returns stating the total number (clutch size) and number of live eggs harvested and the GPS locations of harvested nests.